 - c) Boundary judging is cancelled for the entire Programme (including for pilots having already flown under standard conditions). - d) A 20-minute notice is given when changing from the "12 m/sec mode" to the "14 m/sec mode" and vice versa. - 3.6.2.5.
 Competition flight will not take place in precipitation. - 3.6.2.6.
-In "Y52 / I" the maximum permitted density altitude, measured at the surface, for sequences to be flown without interruption is 3,000 feet.
+In all categories, subject to review by the International Jury, the maximum density altitude, measured at the surface for sequences to be flown without a permitted break is 3,000 feet.